-The LHIN is funded by the Province of Ontario in accordance with the Ministry-LHIN Accountability Agreement (MLAA), which describes budgetary arrangements established by the MOH.
-The Financial Statements reflect funding approved by the MOH to the operations of the LHIN.
+The LHIN is funded by the Province of Ontario in accordance with the Ministry-LHIN Accountability Agreement ("MLAA"), which describes budgetary arrangements established by the MOH.
+The Financial Statements reflect funding arrangements approved by the MOH to the operations of the LHIN.
 Due to the nature of the Accountability Agreement, the LHIN is economically dependent on the MOH.

-LHIN Financial Statements includes LHIN operating funds included in the Ministry-LHIN Accountability Agreement and as amended by Ministry of Health funding letters.
+LHIN Financial Statements include LHIN operating funds including the Ministry-LHIN Accountability Agreement.